 Low-code cuts dev costs by up to 70%.
 In a Nucleus Research case study, Ricoh achieved 253% ROI with a payback period of roughly seven months after adopting OutSystems.
 A Forrester Total Economic Impact study of the same platform documented 363% ROI over three years, with payback inside six months.

-For a Smart Admin, the math is direct.
-If the alternative is paying a developer $80–$150 per hour over several months, low-code often pays for itself on the first project.
+For a business owner evaluating build vs. hire, the math is direct.
+If the alternative is paying a developer $80–$150 per hour over several months, low-code often pays for itself on the first project — and the resulting business software stays under the owner’s direct control rather than requiring developer access for every change.

 When You Should NOT Use a Low-Code Platform?